Intellectual Property (IP) is at the heart of Canada’s innovation economy and its future viability.

 IAC co-founder Northworks IP

-Peter Cowan is the founder and Principal Consultant at Northworks IP, an IP Strategy Advisory firm that was founded to help companies maximize value of their IP assets through a business focused approach to IP.
-Peter Cowan has 20 years of experience in IP strategy, and for the past 7 years has worked as a […]
+Peter Cowan is the Principal Consultant at Northworks IP and CEO Advisor – IAC.
+Northworks IP is an IP Strategy Advisory firm that was founded to help companies maximize value of their IP assets through a business focused approach to IP.
+Peter Cowan has 20 years of experience in IP strategy, and for the past […]

 Our Board of Directors